|

 Lovers did for

-Santorini, multiplied by a million, (unless the
+Santorini, multiplied by a million, unless the movie bombed, (which it did).

-travel writer who reviews a destination just
+I didn't want to be the kind of travel writer who reviews a destination just

 because he knows it is going to be popular or